-For changelist submission triggers (submit, content, or commit), a file pattern in depot syntax.
+Field Meaning path For changelist submission triggers (change-submit, change-content, or change-commit), a file pattern in depot syntax.
 When a user submits a changelist that contains any files that match this file pattern, the script linked to this trigger is run.
 Use exclusionary mappings to prevent triggers from running on specified files.

-For specification triggers (save, out, in, or delete), the name of the type of form, such as branch, client, and so on.
+For form triggers (form-save, form-out, form-in, or form-delete), the name of the type of form, (one of branch, change, client, depot, group, job, label, protect, spec, triggers, typemap, or user).
 Triggers that fire on the p4 triggers command are ignored.

-Field Meaning command The command for the Perforce server to run when a matching path applies for the trigger type.
+For authentication triggers (auth-check or auth-set), use auth as the path value. command The command for the Perforce server to run when a matching path applies for the trigger type.
 Specify the command in a way that allows the Perforce server account to locate and run the command.
-The command must be quoted, and can take the variables specified in "Trigger script variables" on page 96 as arguments.
-For submit and content triggers, changelist submission continues if the trigger script exits with 0, or fails if the script exits with a nonzero value.
-For commit triggers, changelist submission succeeds regardless of the trigger script's exit code, but subsequent commit triggers do not fire if the script exits with a nonzero value.
-For in, out, save, and delete triggers, the data in the specification becomes part of the Perforce database if the script exits with 0.
+The command must be quoted, and can take the variables specified below as arguments.
+For change-submit and change-content triggers, changelist submission continues if the trigger script exits with 0, or fails if the script exits with a nonzero value.
+For change-commit triggers, changelist submission succeeds regardless of the trigger script's exit code, but subsequent change-commit triggers do not fire if the script exits with a nonzero value.
+For form-in, form-out, form-save, and form-delete triggers, the data in the specification becomes part of the Perforce database if the script exits with 0.
 Otherwise, the database is not updated.
+For auth-check triggers (fired by p4 login), the user's typed password is supplied to the trigger command as standard input.
+If the trigger executes successfully, the Perforce ticket is issued.
+The user name is available as %user% to be passed on the command line.
+For auth-set triggers, (fired by p4 passwd, but only after also passing an auth-check trigger check) the user's old password and new password are passed to the trigger as standard input.
+The user name is available as user to be passed on the command line.